 |15.||Panasonic GF5||-||stereo / mono||-||-||mini||2.0||-||-||-|

 |17.||Panasonic LX5||Y||mono / mono||-||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Canon 10D (unlike the LX7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 10D and the LX7 have been discontinued, but can regularly be found used on eBay.
+Both the 10D and the LX7 have been discontinued, but can regularly be found used on ebay.
 The 10D was replaced by the Canon 20D, while the LX7 was followed by the Panasonic LX10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic LX7 Manual.
+Further information on the features and operation of the 10D and LX7 can be found, respectively, in the Canon 10D Manual (free pdf) or the online Panasonic LX7 Manual.